EllieChen-Git/Aussie-Beauty-Market/README.md

 ```ruby
   has_many :listings, dependent: :destroy
 ```
--	One location can have many listings as the location in ABM here only include attributes of suburbs, postcodes and states.
-I did not want to add more detailed columns like street numbers or streets into the location table, as the locations are only used as an indication of the approximate geo locations of the listings (I did not want to show the detailed street address of each item on the page).
-Users can exchange more details addresses information for listing pick-up via private communication like email.
+-	One location can have many listings as the location in ABM only includes attributes of suburbs, postcodes and states.
+- I did not want to add more detailed columns like street numbers or streets into the location table, as the locations are only used as an indication of the approximate geography locations of the listings (I did not want to show the detailed street address of each item on the page for the security purpose).
+- Users can exchange more details addresses information for listing pick-up via private communication like email.

 __Purchase Model – Stores important purchase details__